-- USH Leasing Office will send you a communication with your approved Early Lease Termination and what your remaining balance is
+- USH Leasing Office will send you a communication with your approved Early Lease Termination with your remaining balance due.

 - This is up to every resident.
 In order for a new resident to move-in you have to remove your belongings from the bed space

 - USH may require you to remove your belongings within 48 hours in order to accommodate and move the new resident into the bed space to release you from your responsibility

 December Graduates & Study Abroad students must submit the Request for Early Termination form by October 31st.

 Applicants who are interested in a gender-neutral assignment should contact the USH Leasing Center.
 The Leasing Manager will discuss the options available and work with the applicant(s) in a personal and confidential manner.
 Applicants interested in a gender-neutral assignment will select a unit with the Leasing Advisor.

 Gender-Neutral Info on Portal – they have to agree to this page

 You have identified your gender as neutral in your Affiliated Housing Application.
 By selecting neutral, you will be shown other students who have selected neutral as well when utilizing the roommate matching functions of the resident portal.
 You can search and connect directly with another student who has selected neutral, or USH will work to assign you to a room with another gender-neutral student.